jsdelivrbot/music-search/README.md

 ### Prerequisites

--You need to have node.js installed.
+- You need to have a node.js installed.

 ### Installing